Travelers' Tales: Morocco

-Our next destination, Essaouira, felt like a second holiday.
+Our next destination, Essaouira, felt like a second vacation.
 This city on the Atlantic coast has a vast expanse of golden sand, an active fishing port and a bustling souq.
 While we were there, it was Francis's birthday.
 To celebrate, we took a leisurely stroll along the beach and found a camel train.
-After haggling with several of the owners – who excitedly offered us a variety of prices and experiences with which to fill our afternoon – we decided on two sturdy-looking steeds.
+After haggling with several of the owners — who excitedly offered us a variety of prices and experiences with which to fill our afternoon — we decided on two sturdy-looking steeds.
 We rode along the beach and up into the sand dunes.
 We were delighted that we didn't spend more than an hour on these creatures and felt sympathy with those who use this form of transport on a regular basis.
 Padding is essential for one's posterior.

 Sore extremities aside, the ride turned out to be a lot of fun, and we keep our photographs proudly on display.
-The evening was spent relaxing in Essaouira, dining in a restaurant near the harbour.
+The evening was spent relaxing in Essaouira, dining in a restaurant near the harbor.
 The fish is recommended, along with very good local wine at reasonable prices.

 The transfer to our final destination — up in the High Atlas Mountains — coincided with Eid el-Adha.
 En route we observed several sheep being prepared and cooked for the celebrations, right at the roadside, especially on street corners.

 We were thankful for the 4x4 vehicle, which made easy work of the unmade, potholed and narrow, winding mountain tracks.
 We passed through several Berber villages where children waved and chased after us, before reaching our last stop: Kasbah Bab Ourika.
-We loved this cosy retreat in the mountains, with its views, log fires and wonderful food.
+We loved this cozy retreat in the mountains, with its views, log fires and wonderful food.
 During our days there, we walked in the villages and met local people, who were only too happy to converse and show us the area.
 The children always greeted us as we walked through.
 As per Audley’s advice, we took some pens from home to give to them.
-This was one of the highlights of the holiday.
+This was one of the highlights of the vacation.